ramigs/ramigs.dev/src/site/posts/2021-06-12-automating-database-backups.md

 importance.

 The hard work we put into our projects must be safeguarded.
-In the context of teams and organizations, this necessity becomes even more pronounced.
+In the context of teams and organizations this necessity becomes even more pronounced.

-Nowadays, codebase backup and version control are already assumed as given when we use a git-based cloud provider, such as GitHub or GitLab.
+Nowadays, features such as codebase backup and version control are assumed as given when we use a git-based cloud provider, such as GitHub or GitLab.

 >Depending on how critical to the business an application is, you may want to
->consider further measures in assuring the codebase is backed up with more
+>consider further measures in assuring the codebase is backed up with
->redundancy.
+>appropriate redundancy.

 But what about the database, and, more specifically, the data that it stores?

-Once an application goes into production, the generated and stored data begins holding an incommensurable value.
+Once an application goes into production, its generated data has an incommensurable value.
 Loosing it is a scenario that an organization simply can't afford.

-On the occurrence of hardware faults, software faults, or human errors, **disaster recovery** plans are crucial to ensure that organizations can respond quickly, minimizing any negative effects on business operations.
-In the context of databases, the ability to recover is mainly tied to the ability to restore.
+On the occurrence of hardware faults, software faults, or human errors, **disaster recovery** plans are crucial to ensure that organizations can respond quickly to minimize any negative effects on business operations.
+In the context of databases, the ability to recover is fundamentally defined by ability to restore.

 In this article, we'll describe the implementation of an **automated database backup process**.
 It will execute daily, taking a snapshot of a production